 Zest is funding the programme in full and providing and operating all 2,500 of the new charge points.
 The company is backed by the Charging Infrastructure Investment Fund, a government sponsored public-private fund designed to scale-up open-access, public EV charging networks in the UK, increasing its accessibility and convenience.

-As a Zapmap Live Data partner, Zest charge points show status and availability information within the Zapmap app and web map, making planning to charge your EV even easier.
+As a Zapmap Live Data partner, Zest charge points show status and availability information within Zapmap's EV charging app and web map, making planning to charge your EV even easier.

 A reduced tariff is available for Hackney EV permit holders through Hackney Light and Power, the Council’s energy service arm.